CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Setting-Date-and-Time.md

 ### Optional Configuration

+#### Transport Mode

+PTP messages can be encapsulated in one of the following frames:

+UDP/IPV4 frame - This is the default

+UDP/IPV6 - This transport mode is one of the configuration option

+IEEE 802.3 - Not supported for first release

 #### One-step and Two-step Mode

 If the device is capable of time stamping the PTP packet as it egresses out on a port and inserting it on to the packet, then the device supports what is called Hardware Time Stamping of packets.
 This enables the device to operate on two modes: